is undergoing a major upgrade. We are moving the facility across the campus to new, larger, labs in the Research Complex at Harwell

 technology to provide mid-infrared femtosecond pulses at 100 kHz repetition rate.
 For Artemis, the mid-infrared will enable the generation of higher photon energy XUV pulses and the higher repetition rate allows smaller samples to be studied.
 For Ultra, the appeal is the ability to provide broader spectral coverage at high repetition rates, for faster data acquisition, and more efficient generation of mid- to far-IR pulses.

-The smaller of the two labs will hold two laser systems, while the larger lab will hold three parallel XUV beamlines, and IR spectroscopy stations for Ultra.
-A custom-built external plant room will hold chillers, cryo-compressors and backing pumps to minimise the noise levels inthe lab.
+The smaller of the two labs holds our two laser systems, while the larger lab holds three parallel XUV beamlines, and IR spectroscopy stations for Ultra.
+A custom-built external plant room holds chillers, cryo-compressors and backing pumps to minimise the noise levels in the lab.

 100 kHz IR laser

 The new laser system is a 100 kHz OPCPA system from Fastlite.
 The system has several outputs: 170 µJ at 1700 nm and 60 µJ at 3000 nm in < 50 fs pulses at fixed wavelengths for HHG, as well as a rapidly tuneable mode with slightly lower energy, which is more suitable for IR spectroscopy experiments.
 The laser system is pumped by a 200 W Yb:YAG system from Trumpf Scientific, based on an industrial micro-machining system.

 will be upgraded with a third amplifier stage to provide 2 x 8 mJ pulses.
 This will enable us to offer HHG with second or third harmonic drive in conjunction with tuneable outputs from the Topas OPA system, or to further amplify the output of the OPA or hollow fibre.

 A new XUV beamline will be built for the 100 kHz laser system.
 The time-resolved ARPES